qwang8771-cyber/ThermoAug/README.md

 # PairUAV-150

-Official homepage for the dataset used in our paper.
+**PairUAV-150: A Paired Infrared UAV Small Target Dataset**

+This repository serves as the public homepage of **PairUAV-150**.

+---

+# English Version

 ## Overview

-PairUAV-150 is a paired infrared dataset for UAV small target analysis.
+**PairUAV-150** is a paired infrared dataset for UAV small target analysis.

 The dataset consists of **150 paired sample groups**, and each group contains:

-- one target-present infrared image containing a UAV small target
+- one **target-present infrared image** containing a UAV small target
-- one corresponding target-absent infrared image
+- one corresponding **target-absent infrared image**
-- one mask annotation
+- one **mask annotation**
-- one XML bounding-box annotation
+- one **XML bounding-box annotation**

-The dataset was acquired using a long-wave cooled infrared imaging system and is intended for research on infrared UAV small targets.
+The dataset was acquired using a **long-wave cooled infrared imaging system** and is intended for research on infrared UAV small targets.

 ## Highlights

-- Paired sample design: each group contains both target-present and target-absent images for controlled comparison
+- **Paired sample design**: each group contains both target-present and target-absent images for controlled comparison
-- Dual annotation formats: both pixel-level mask annotations and XML bounding-box annotations are provided
+- **Dual annotation formats**: both pixel-level mask annotations and XML bounding-box annotations are provided
-- Focused on infrared UAV small targets: suitable for detection, segmentation, and related evaluation tasks
+- **Focused on infrared UAV small targets**: suitable for detection, segmentation, and related evaluation tasks
-- Useful for fusion/synthesis evaluation: applicable to target extraction, target insertion, target-background fusion, and realism assessment of synthetic results
+- **Useful for fusion/synthesis evaluation**: applicable to target extraction, target insertion, target-background fusion, and realism assessment of synthetic results

 ## Dataset Information